Japan Real Estate Depreciation: The 4-Year Strategy

 3. The Price Gap

-For the price of a studio apartment in Niseko, you can acquire a substantial freehold estate in Niigata.
-This leaves capital free for renovation—allowing you to force appreciation by modernizing a “Chikufu” asset.
+For the price of a Niseko studio, you can acquire a substantial freehold estate in Niigata—leaving capital for renovation and value creation.

 The Ayako Perspective: “Fire and Ice”